m-r-hashan/highlight/content/authors/admin/_index.md

 HSRM network is his brain child which conducts project based research to provide hands-on support for any devoted research enthusiast.
 I consider myself as a lifelong learner and believe in equity and equality.
-If you do not find me doing any of these above, perhaps I am enjoying nature somewhere in this planet.
+If you do not find him doing any of these above, perhaps he is enjoying nature somewhere in this planet.